sidharth00007/Custom-email-with-voice/README.md

 Step 2: In line number 40 put all the key(name of persons you want to send emails) and in the value put their emails respectively.

-Step 3: Then all you have to is to run the program and listen to bot.
+Step 3: Then all you have to do is to run the program and listen to bot.